 In 1997, contractors working at the site discovered 5-gallon plastic pails containing a mixture of commonly used solvents (chlorinated VOCs and SVOCs).
 The origin of the pails is unknown.
 An EE/CA was performed in 1997 for a soil removal action at Site 34.
-The recommended alternative was removal of the contaminated soil and any remaining plastic pails, with off-site disposal at an RCRA-permitted landfill.
+The recommended alternative was removal of the contaminated soil and any remaining plastic pails, with off-site disposal at a RCRA-permitted landfill.
 An interim removal action was conducted in 1997.
 During the removal action, 112 additional buried 55-gallon drums were located and removed, along with 800 cubic yards of contaminated soil.
 The contaminated soil was disposed off-site at a RCRA-permitted Subtitle D landfill.
 The drums were handled as hazardous waste based on the flammability and elevated concentrations of solvents in drum contents.

 Site 34 is not in use.
 An anomaly excavation was conducted in July 2011 to remove anomalies detected by geophysical survey completed in March 2010.
 Construction debris discovered at the anomaly locations was removed and stockpiled at the site.
 The RI fieldwork was divided into two phases and was completed in March 2012.
 A continuation of the anomaly investigation to remove subsurface debris remaining in the ground and collect addition investigation samples was completed by Tetra Tech in April 2014.
 The draft RI report was reviewed by the NAS Patuxent River Partnering Team, at which time EPA determined that additional groundwater characterization will be necessary for PFOS/PFOA based upon debris found within the anomalies.
 Groundwater sampling for PFAS in groundwater was completed in June 2017 and PFAS concentrations were found in the shallow groundwater at Site 34.
-Based on the PFAS detections, the NAS Patuxent River Partnering Team agreed additional PFAS sampling was necessary in all site media and agreed in April 2018 that the draft RI report be revised to exclude the risk to PFAS found in groundwater since further risk screening levels are necessary for comparison to PFAS site data; therefore, PFAS site media for Site 34 will be addressed in a future RI and possibly as a separate OU.
-Currently, the revised draft RI report, which excludes PFAS media, is in regulatory review.
+Based on the PFAS detections, the NAS Patuxent River Partnering Team agreed additional PFAS sampling was necessary in all site media and agreed in April 2018 to revise the draft RI report to exclude the risk to PFAS found in groundwater since further risk screening levels are necessary for comparison to PFAS site data; therefore, PFAS site media for Site 34 will be addressed in an expanded RI.
+In 2020, EPA management agreed that the non-PFAS site media could be called OU-1 and PFAS site media could be called OU-2.
+The revised draft OU-1 RI report, which excludes PFAS media, is on hold while the Navy conducts two additional rounds of groundwater monitoring to assess a few COCs found in the groundwater.
+PFAS site media under OU-2 will be further characterized with an expanded RI for additional PFAS sampling.
+Currently, the Navy is performing the initial phase of sampling for the expanded RI for PFAS media.
+The second phase of well installation and sampling will be conducted in fall 2022.